propafroz/spotlightsearch/README.md

     ```
 - Open [http://localhost:4200](http://localhost:4200) in browser

-- Note: npm module named "spotlight-search" is installed inside node_module.
+- Note: npm module named "spotlight-search" is installed inside node_module which is used in this project.